 - Squatting at the edges of the pavilion were two middle-age men.
 They were, you know, spying on, you know …

 Would you believe it?
 Naïve me actually approached one of the older guys as he tiptoed away.
-I even ASKED him what he was doing, and continued to stare despite him looking supremely aghast.
+I even ASKED him what he was doing, rather loudly, and continued to stare despite him looking supremely aghast.

 He didn’t assault me.
 Instead, he spat, “Looking at you LAH!” in Mandarin.
 Before storming away.